-Know more about our collaboration with community leaders and other stakeholders in Australia. > to help ACEN achieve its goal to become Net Zero by 2050.
+Know more about our collaboration with community leaders and other stakeholders in Australia. > become Net Zero by 2050.

 In Australia, our Uralla Grants program allows the funding of a wide range of local projects - from fitness classes, drainage and environmental works, mental health programs, sporting events to building upgrades - as a way to give back to the local community.